wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 - [ ] Add a previous / after navigation to the event modal
 - [ ] Autoscroll toggle in the event view.

-- [ ] Related events in the graph node modal should show the detail snippet
+- [x] Related events in the graph node modal should show the detail snippet

-- [ ] Refactor the styling of events in ui-react since a lot of html / styling is duplicated (for example eventTypeBadgeVariant or eventTypeConfig)
+- [x] Refactor the styling of events in ui-react since a lot of html / styling is duplicated (for example eventTypeBadgeVariant or eventTypeConfig)

-  - [ ] Fix white font in the node detail modal
+  - [x] Fix white font in the node detail modal
   - [ ] show the NID in the events list

 - [ ] Implement details view for node result available

-- [ ] show the metadata of the node_created event when clicking on the node
+- [x] show the metadata of the node_created event when clicking on the node

 - [x] outer node id should be reflected in the graph as a parent relation ship maybe?

-- [ ] Add a way to test some preset graphs / browse through runs
+- [x] Add a way to test some preset graphs / browse through runs

-- [ ] Make the outer/inner relationship actually readable
+- [-] Make the outer/inner relationship actually readable
 - [ ] Zoom in /filter on a subpart (inner nodes) of the graph / children nodes

 - [ ] Make the graph canvas resize so it contains the full thing